UMass-RC/unity-docs/docs/slurm/index.md

 | gpu-preempt       | short                 | 14 days (see below)

 #### Non-Standard Partitions ####
 Access to non-standard partitions (not listed above) is typically limited to those who purchased the hardware.

 #### Preempt ####
 Jobs can be killed and re-queued after two hours in the `-preempt` partition.

-If you don't want your job re-queued, you can specify `--no-requeue` in your job.
+If you don't want your job re-queued (but still killed), you can specify `--no-requeue` in your job.

 ## Jobs ##